-In an autosomal dominant disorder, the mutated gene is a dominant gene located on one of the nonsex chromosomes (autosomes).
-You need only one mutated gene to be affected by this type of disorder.
-A person with an autosomal dominant disorder — in this case, the father — has a 50% chance of having an affected child with one mutated gene (dominant gene) and a 50% chance of having an unaffected child with two normal genes (recessive genes).
+In an autosomal dominant disorder, the changed gene is a dominant gene.
+It's located on one of the nonsex chromosomes, called autosomes.
+Only one changed gene is needed to be affected by this type of condition.
+A person with an autosomal dominant condition — in this example, the father — has a 50% chance of having an affected child with one changed gene.
+The person has a 50% chance of having an unaffected child.

 Autosomal recessive inheritance pattern

-To have an autosomal recessive disorder, you inherit two mutated genes, one from each parent.
-These disorders are usually passed on by two carriers.
-Their health is rarely affected, but they have one mutated gene (recessive gene) and one normal gene (dominant gene) for the condition.
-Two carriers have a 25% chance of having an unaffected child with two normal genes (left), a 50% chance of having an unaffected child who also is a carrier (middle), and a 25% chance of having an affected child with two recessive genes (right).
+In an autosomal recessive disorder, two changed genes are inherited, one from each parent.
+The parents' health is rarely affected because they have only one changed gene.
+Two carriers have a 25% chance of having an unaffected child with two unaffected genes.
+They have a 50% chance of having an unaffected child who also is a carrier.
+They have a 25% chance of having an affected child with two changed genes.

-All types of porphyria involve a problem in the production of heme.
-Heme is a component of hemoglobin, the protein in red blood cells that carries oxygen from your lungs to all parts of your body.
-Heme production, which occurs in the bone marrow and liver, involves eight different enzymes — a shortage (deficiency) of a specific enzyme determines the type of porphyria.
+All types of porphyria involve a problem making heme.
+Heme is a part of hemoglobin.
+Hemoglobin is the protein in red blood cells that carries oxygen from the lungs to all parts of the body.
+Heme also plays a role in clearing drugs and hormones from the body.

 Examples of triggers include:

-- Exposure to sunlight
+- Exposure to sunlight.

-- Recreational drugs
+- Recreational or illicit drugs.

-- Dieting or fasting
+- Dieting or fasting.

-- Physical stress, such as infections or other illnesses
+- Physical stress, such as infections or other illnesses or surgery.

-- Emotional stress
+- Emotional stress.

-- Alcohol use
+- Alcohol use.